Rosemary Oil Benefits and Uses, Including for Hair Loss - Dr. Axe

 • Improve Memory: Mix 3 drops of rosemary oil with 1/2 teaspoon of coconut oil.
 Rub on upper neck, or diffuse for 1 hour a day.

-• Hair Thickener: Try my Olive Oil Hair Treatment with Rosemary and Lavender, or you can also use my homemade rosemary mint shampoo recipe mentioned above, which is another great way to incorporate rosemary into your routine for a scalp and hair boost.
+• Hair Thickener: Try this Olive Oil Hair Treatment with Rosemary and Lavender, or you can also use the homemade rosemary mint shampoo recipe mentioned above, which is another great way to incorporate rosemary into your routine for a scalp and hair boost.

 • Boost Prostate Health: Mix 2 drops of rosemary oil with 1/2 teaspoon of carrier oil, and rub beneath testicles.